Skip to Main Content

 An undergraduate student who fails to earn a cumulative or term GPA of 2.0 after attempting a cumulative total of 12 or more credit hours will be placed on academic probation.
 Academic probation is a warning.
 If both the term and cumulative GPA fall below 2.0 during the next term of enrollment, the student will be eligible for suspension.
 The School of Computing Suspension Review Committee (SRC) will determine the action to be taken in each case.
 If suspended, the student will be dropped from any courses currently registered and denied the opportunity to re-enroll.
 The duration of suspension varies in accordance with recommendations of the SRC.
 At a minimum, if suspended the student is not allowed to take coursework for one semester.

-A suspended student who desires to be reinstated to the School must submit a Request for Reinstatement to the School of Computing.
+A suspended student who desires to be reinstated to the School must submit a Suspension Appeal to the School of Computing.
 The request must be received at least two weeks prior to the University's admission deadline for the term the student intends to return.
-The Request for Reinstatement can be obtained from the School office or website.
+The Suspension Appeal can be obtained from the School of Computing Canvas page.
 The SRC meets once a term to review requests.
 Recommendations of the SRC are submitted to the School director for final decision.

 Honors in Computing